Loanho314/SAF-Argumentation/README.md

 - Install OWL API
 - Download and install Eclipse
 - It currently supports: DLGP input that supports Datalog+-, logic programming facts.
-- For OWL2 and RDF/XML in Turtle format, you need to run the following command to convert into DLGP format:
+- For OWL2 and RDF/XML, you need to run the following command to convert into DLGP format:

   java -jar owl2dlgp-*.jar -f ./example-owl.ttl -o ./example.dlp